Home » Articles » Topic » People » Presidents » Donald Trump

 Wolff and his publisher, undoubtedly thankful for the additional publicity, instead expedited publication of the book, which became a bestseller.
 The Authors Guild issued a statement saying that “[i]t is one thing for a private citizen to use libel laws to quash speech.
 It is unheard of for a sitting President to do so."

 Early in his campaign, Trump was endorsed by Jerry Falwell Jr., president of Liberty University.
-Trump convinced many evangelicals that he would secure their First Amendment free exercise rights and exempt them from government regulations, such as the requirement that health plans provide access to birth-control pills that they consider to be abortifacients.
-As president, Trump signed an executive order seeking protections for religious freedom.
+Many evangelicals believed he would secure their First Amendment free exercise rights and exempt them from government regulations, such as the requirement that health plans provide access to birth-control pills that they consider to be abortifacients.

 Trump added 3 to Supreme Court